informalsystems/hermes/guide/src/config.md

 {"status":"success","result":[]}
 ```

+### Adding Private Keys

+For each chain configured you need to add a private key for that chain in order to submit [transactions](./transactions.md), please refer to the [Keys](./keys.md) sections in order to learn how to add the private keys that will be used by the relayer.

 ### Example configuration file

 Here is an full example of a configuration file with two [local chains](./local_chains.md) configured and light client peers added: